 Businesses can save time and money by using clouds as there is no longer the need to purchase extensive IT infrastructure and employ people to maintain it.

-Software applications are already established on the cloud, meaning businesses can get up and running quickly, perfect for start-ups and smaller businesses who cannot afford to allocate significant up-front costs on IT infrastructure.
+Software applications are already established on the cloud, meaning businesses can get up and running quickly.
+The cloud is perfect for start-ups and smaller businesses that cannot afford to allocate significant up-front costs on IT infrastructure.

 Cloud services make collaboration between colleagues easier, as everyone you have authorised access to, can work on and share documents and information.
 By facilitating this open method of working businesses become more efficient (especially around large and complex projects involving multiple stakeholders), helping to avoid a ‘silo’ mentality where individuals and teams work in isolation.

 How is my data kept secure on the cloud?

 A common question from businesses contemplating moving to cloud services is about the security of their data and who has access to it.